bucs110a0spring22/ch-10-lab-nagimad/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+the enemies move around and the hero fight them
 #### Unique Feature
- < Describe the unique feature you added >
+background music in srs/song.py.
+I added an ogg music file in the assets, which plays in bacground of the game window

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment:0

-Grace days remaining: < # >/5
+Grace days remaining: 2/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+n/a
 ## REFERENCES:
- < List any outside resources used >
+n/a

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+n/a